 The 3 main flooring types we will discuss today are LVP, or vinyl planks, engineered hardwood flooring, and solid hardwood flooring.
 Each flooring category has it’s own strengths and weaknesses.
 Your knowledge of what your property needs should allow you to select the most appropriate floor for your home.
 If you aren’t sure what your rental property calls for based on the subfloor, your region’s climate, or if a high vacancy rate due to being a vacation rental can affect your floor performance, call us today to discuss how these variables affect product selection.

 1. Luxury Vinyl Plank

 LVP is today’s Golden Child.
-Inexpensive, tough, and easily installed, this is an excellent choice for most rental properties.
-Most LVP floors are waterproof, which means pet-proof and kid-proof as well.
+Inexpensive, tough, waterproof, and easily installed, this is an excellent choice for most rental properties.
+When most LVP floors are waterproof, that also means pet-proof and kid-proof as well.
 Most also have an attached back, which will cut down some on sound.
 This is especially important in multi-family rental applications.
 If you want to learn more about luxury vinyl plank read our extensive luxury vinyl plank post to get the skinny on construction, manufacturers, and what makes a “good” LVP product and a bad one.

 What makes LVP hard to buy is the available different construction types:

 A Pure Vinyl composition is how most LVPs were made 4 or 5 years ago.
 Armstrong and Mohawk committed heavily to this construction.
 Armstrong is still making floors this way at their factory in Pennsylvania, which I have visited.
 Pure Vinyl was a good product, but technology passed it by a few years ago.
 Today, some of your low-end choices at some of the big-box stores will be a pure Vinyl Core, but due to its lack of stability in wet areas, or direct sunlight, it is not an excellent choice for rentals.